makingsounds/sounds/README.md

 ## Sound and Noise

 The human condition is something that we often talk about when we're talking about art.
 Photographs, imagery, vivid lingual descriptions, these things can make us feel a certain way--happy, sad, mad.
-What is particularly interesting about sound and the human condition--especially ambient sound--on the other hand, perhaps because of its direct connection to our nervous systems, is its ability to put us in a particular "mood."
+What is particularly interesting about sound and the human condition is its ability to put us in a particular "mood."

 Often sound is used as a "background," or "ambiance," or to give "atmosphere."
 And, within the frame of mood, it seems that this is one of the most powerful uses of sound as it does not tell us how to feel; it gives us cues for what emotions are appropriate in the first place.